 Intervention Area Types

-These are categorised into five types of area:
+These were categorised into five types of area:

 Transformational Regeneration Areas (TRAs)

 Places where a more limited amount and range of restructuring is taking place, and on a much smaller scale than in TRAs.
 Study areas were Gorbals Riverside, Scotstoun multi-storey flats and St Andrews Drive.

 Places of mixed housing types surrounding TRAs and LRAs that may have been affected by the transformation of those areas and well as by improvements in their own housing stock.
 Study areas were Wider Red Road and Wider Scotstoun.